Blog

 Posted on October 08, 2015 09:20am

-If you have children, you can also ask the court to determine and agreement on child custody and a parenting plan, and even seek child support.
+If you have children, you can also ask the court to determine an agreement on child custody and a parenting plan, and even seek child support.

 Unlike a traditional divorce, however, ending a committed intimate relationship does not grant either party the right to request alimony (spousal maintenance).

-Your legal rights become more limited if the court rules that your relationship does not meet the requirements for a marriage-like situation.
+Your legal rights become more limited if the court rules that you, as an unmarried couple, do not meet the requirements for a marriage-like situation.
 In this case, it becomes a matter of whether your name is on the property you are asking to retain.
 This means if you are driving a vehicle that belongs to your ex, your ex has the legal right to reclaim it.

 If you are in a long-term relationship that is ending and are worried about your rights, you may want to discuss your situation with a family law attorney with experience in these matters before a split actually occurs.
 They can advise you on how best to protect your property and your relationship with your children.